youseffatomi/create-html-component/README.md

 ### unMinify css

-If you want to disable minify csss , you must delete this
+If you want to disable minify css , you must delete this

 ```sh
 optimization: {